 - A 401(k) plan

 Because of the competitive nature of the industry, the rate of pay is generally very good.
 Drivers can be paid based on either an hourly rate or a mileage rate, with an hourly wage ranging anywhere from $10/hour to $20/hour.
 Drivers may also be eligible for additional pay based on individual and company performance.
 Some companies offer new employees a sign-on bonus as an incentive to join the company.
 Sign-on bonuses are a nice benefit if the annual salary is lower than the employee desires.
-Another benefit to keep in mind is referral bonuses; a program to reward current workers who refer new employees.
-A few more benefits you may come across in the job search are free travel, company-paid physicals, and accommodation reimbursement, including overnight lodging and a daily meal stipend.
+Another perk to keep in mind are the referral bonuses; a program to reward current workers who refer new employees.
+A few more perks you may come across in the job search are free travel, company-paid physicals, and accommodation reimbursement, including overnight lodging and a daily meal stipend.

 All drivers must be adequately trained in the areas of safety, driving, and other job responsibilities.
 Many companies have extensive training programs.
 These programs are often conducted in phases and can range anywhere from three to six weeks or more.
 Many employers offer paid training as part of the employee’s benefits package.
 At Indian Trails, our comprehensive training program is among the best, requiring all new drivers to complete four to five weeks of training.
 Our program includes a minimum of 40 hours of classroom instruction and an additional three to four weeks of in-bus instruction that includes course work and on-the-road driving with a driving instructor.
 Our new drivers can expect to log more than 1,500 miles of on-the-road driving during their training.